 - See above and add “lazy.”

-So, we’ll start with a man who was ostensibly “natty”, to satisfy the Redditors who weep and wail and gnash their teeth about the subject, and then move on to more modern trainers.
+So, we’ll start with a man who was ostensibly “natty”.
+To satisfy the Redditors who weep and wail and gnash their teeth about the subject.
+Let's then move on to more modern trainers.

-You’ve all heard of the 20 rep squat workout, right?
-The workout about which old heads and “natty” kids who only want to lift twice a fortnight jack off to before they go to sleep at night after chugging a gallon of milk a day and admiring their nonexistent abs in the mirror?
+You’ve all heard of the 20-rep squat workout, right?
+The workout about which old heads and “natty” kids who only want to lift twice a fortnight jack off to before they go to sleep at night.
+After chugging a gallon of milk a day and admiring their nonexistent abs in the mirror?
 Delinger comes from that era, except for the fact that he thought 20 rep sets on squats were for slack-jawed wusses- he would just put 415 on the bar and squat it until he literally fainted.
-As you can see from the picture above, his method clearly worked- apparently squatting more than double bodyweight for six sets of more than twenty reps is the way “natty” bros can defy modern conventional “wisdom” and actually get over 160 lbs.
+As you can see from the picture above, his method clearly worked- apparently squatting more than double bodyweight for six sets of more than twenty reps is the way “natty” bros can defy modern conventional “wisdom” and get over 160 lbs.

 - Heavy Bench Press